-Go inside the wild world of Doc Antle, the animal conservationist who has been accused of exploiting his all-female staff — and executing tigers.
+Go inside the wild world of Bhagavan "Doc" Antle, the animal conservationist who has been accused of exploiting his all-female staff and executing tigers at his Myrtle Beach Safari.

-Of this cast of characters, the founder and director of a 50-acre wildlife preserve known as The Institute for Greatly Endangered and Rare Species (T.I.G.E.R.S.), Doc Antle, stands out from the pack as the ponytailed entrepreneur seems to operate his South Carolina animal sanctuary more like a cult than anything else.
+But even among this cast of characters, Bhagavan “Doc” Antle stood out.
+The founder and director of a 50-acre wildlife preserve known as The Institute for Greatly Endangered and Rare Species (T.I.G.E.R.S.), Antle made his mark on the series as the ponytailed entrepreneur who seemed to operate his South Carolina property more like a cult than an animal sanctuary.

-Antle has trained big cats for decades and even worked with stars like Britney Spears, but he’s also garnered over 35 USDA violations for mistreating animals on his wildlife preserve, including allegations that he has euthanized tiger cubs.
+Meanwhile, Antle has trained big cats for decades and even worked with stars like Britney Spears, but he’s also garnered over 35 USDA violations for mistreating animals on his wildlife preserve, including allegations that he has euthanized tiger cubs.
+And in October 2020, after years of rumors, he was finally hit with a tide of charges related to animal cruelty and wildlife trafficking.
+He’s always denied any such claims, but the evidence has long piled up.

 Who Is Bhagavan “Doc” Antle?